magpylib/magpylib/CONTRIBUTING.md

 1. Clone the Magpylib repository to your local machine.
 2. Create new personal branch locally.
 3. Publish new branch in the Github Magpylib repository.
-4. Modify, add and fix things in your new branch.
-Push your commits.
+4. Modify, add and fix things in your local new branch.
+Push your commits to the Github.
 5. Rebase the new branch on a regular basis to avoid future merge conflicts.
 6. Make a draft pull request where we can review and discuss your changes.
 7. When **everything is complete** mark your draft pull request as "ready for review".
 A Magpylib core team member will then review and merge.
 Write a note if you do not want your branch deleted.